hi-talent-in/helloworld/README.md

 * Now instead of docker-compose use **Kubernetes** for hosting the application, this basically is useful for supporting **scaling**
 * Update **CI/CD** so that your changes are updated on the hosting automatically (eg: http://helloradhika.heroku.com/api/helloworld)
 * **CI/CD** should be able to update the hosted app eg: eg: http://helloradhika.heroku.com/api/helloworld

+## Level 21

+You should be contributing towards a live open source project, you are applying for job actively, it's a matter of time that you get an offer.

 ### Misc Learning material link
 * https://towardsdatascience.com/top-11-github-repositories-to-learn-python-e75e8676757a